Paneer Benefits: 7 Reasons to Eat Paneer for Health & Fitness

 What are the health benefits of eating paneer?

-Eminent Dietician and nutritionist Avni Kaul explores the nutritional prowess of paneer, making it clear that this dairy delight is not just a treat for your taste buds but also a boon for your well-being.
+Eminent Dietitian and nutritionist Avni Kaul explores the nutritional prowess of paneer, making it clear that this dairy delight is not just a treat for your taste buds but also a boon for your well-being.
 They are:

 • Healthy Bones – Paneer is rich in calcium and Vitamin D which contribute to stronger bones and teeth.
 Calcium also aids the proper functioning of the heart, muscles, and nerves.
 A 100-gram serving of paneer provides about 208 mg of calcium, contributing to your daily requirements.
 Regular consumption of paneer can help prevent bone-related disorders like osteoporosis and fractures, making it a valuable addition for individuals of all ages, particularly children and the elderly.